stormchaserroleplaying/stormchaserRPG/CustomisationOptions/Feats/CombatFeats/index.md

 ## Blinding Agility
 *Prerequisite: Dexterity 20 or +2 species bonus to Dexterity*<br>
 You have the reflexes of one who can see things before they happen, granting the following benefits:
 * You gain proficiency in Dexterity defence.
-If you are already proficient in Dexterity defence, then you gain proficiency in another defence of your choice.
+If you are already proficient in Dexterity defence, then you instead gain expertise in it.
 * All weapons are considered to have the finesse property for you.
 * You have advantage on defence checks to avoid opportunity attacks.